mattduffy/agile-project-mgmt-stub/README.md

   - create a project tweet

 ##### Identify the Minimally Marketable Product
-Clearly establish the measure of functionality that is complete enough to be useful to the users, yet small enough to fit into the planned Iteration concept.
-This is a group activity among the product owner, the stakeholders, and the
+Clearly establish the measure of functionality that is complete enough to be useful to the users, yet small enough to fit into the planned Iterations.
+This is a group activity among the product owner, the stakeholders that will set the stage for early value delivery.
+There are many trendy methods for collaboratively determining the MMP, some more complicated than others.
+The process used is less important than correctly identifying the requirements and feature set that delivers the most value to the customer.

 * Value-Based Decomposition and Prioritization:
   * elicit requirements from stakeholders